pragmasoft-ua/kite-chat-frontend/README.md

 Chat library uses inline module type shared worker for communication with the backend.

-Firefox as of now does not support module type workers, so if you plan to debug worker in development mode `npm start` please use Chrome only.

 Production build bundles worker module and deps to iife so production library created with `npm run build` is compatible with all modern browsers.

 ## Storybook